-Choosing to believe that all the days of Hadi’s life were written before there was yet one of them (Psalm 139:16).
-(This event came as no surprise to the God who created her for a purpose.
+Choosing to believe that all the days of Hadi’s life were written before there was yet one of them (Psalm 139:16), and that this event came as no surprise to the God who created her for a purpose.

 We do know that weeping may endure for a night, but joy comes in the morning (Psalm 35).

 Hadi has a strong little spirit, and I have no doubt she will rise above this.
 She will one day step upon this platform of pain to proclaim and praise the wonderful Name of her God and Savior Jesus Christ.